Ghana Financial Comparison Portal

 Loan Comparison Table: Ghana (Est. 2026)

 Comparing loan options is vital for securing the best terms.
 The table below provides an estimated overview for 2026.
 It highlights key features across various providers.
 Interest rates are estimates and subject to market fluctuations.
 Fees, tenure, and specific terms also vary.
 Always confirm the latest figures directly with the bank before applying.
-Note that rates often fluctuate with the Bank of Ghana’s policy rate.
-This rate was approximately 25-30% in 2026.
+Note that lending rates move with the Bank of Ghana’s policy rate, which the BoG cut in five consecutive steps during 2026 — from 18% down to 14% by March 2026 — and then held at 14% at its May 2026 meeting.
+Commercial lending rates therefore sit well above this benchmark, typically in the 25–45% range depending on the bank and your risk profile.
 Therefore, using online tools for comparison before a formal application is highly recommended.

 ProviderInterest Rate (est. 2026)FeesTenureKey Terms